e-attestations/e-attestations-docs/blog/2020-09-23-news_EDGE_API_docs_release.md

 Bookmark them quick !

-And stay tuned, we'll launch eAttestations 'EDGE' very soon !
+And stay tuned, we'll launch e-Attestations 'EDGE' API very soon !

-And as always, more is comming 😁
+And as always, more is coming 😁

 L'Atelier !